 This consultation will also be relevant to stakeholders with an interest in pensions and retirement income, including:

 Consumers will also be affected by this consultation.

-We will consider the feedback we receive on this Consultation Paper and publish our finalised Handbook text in a Policy Statement in the first quarter of 2020.
+We will publish our finalised Handbook text in a Policy Statement in the second quarter or third quarter of 2020.